sjmog/ruby_training/3/README.md

 Buzz
 ```

-> Extra constraint: the function must be no more than seven lines long.
+> Extra constraint: the function must be no more than nine lines long.

 ### Returning "FizzBuzz" on any multiple of 3 and 5